 Does the eSIM work on the New York subway?

-In the tunnels between stations, the signal drops, as in any subway.
+In the tunnels between stations, the signal drops, like in any subway.
 But most platforms have Wi-Fi and coverage.
-Download your route before heading underground and you'll have no trouble finding your way.
+Download your route before heading underground, and you'll have no trouble finding your way.

 How many GB do I need for a weekend in NYC?

 3-5 GB is more than enough for a weekend of maps, messaging, and social media.
-If you upload a lot of live videos and stories, bump it up to 8 GB or choose an unlimited plan to ensure you don't run out.
+If you upload a lot of videos and live stories, go for 8 GB or choose an unlimited plan so you don't run out.

 Can I order an Uber or Lyft as soon as I land?

 Yes, if you have your eSIM already installed.
-Activate it upon landing and you'll have mobile data before leaving the terminal, ready to order your transport without relying on airport Wi-Fi.
+Activate it upon landing, and you'll have data on your phone before leaving the terminal, ready to order your transportation without relying on airport Wi-Fi.
+If the pickup point doesn't seem right, check if you have an active VPN and disable it while ordering the car.

-Will the eSIM work if I take a day trip to Washington or Boston?
+Will the eSIM work if I take an excursion to Washington or Boston?

 Conclusion

-New York is best enjoyed with internet at your fingertips: instant maps, on-the-go reservations, and all your photos uploaded live.
+New York is best enjoyed with internet at your fingertips: instant maps, on-the-fly reservations, and all your photos uploaded live.
 A United States eSIM gives you that freedom from the moment you land, without queues, without searching for Wi-Fi, and without the shock of roaming charges.
-Prepare your eSIM for New York before you fly and land already connected to the Big Apple.
+You install it in ten minutes from your sofa at home, activate it when you get off the plane, and forget about it for the rest of your trip.
+If your itinerary gets complicated with a day trip to another city, you already have coverage sorted without buying anything extra.
+Before boarding the plane, make sure your eSIM is installed and in "ready to activate" mode, and also check out what data roaming is if you want to finally understand why traditional roaming charges skyrocket outside Europe.
+Prepare your eSIM for New York before you fly and land connected to the Big Apple.